Silk Stockings (1957 film): Production

 The musical Silk Stockings originated from Melchior Lengyel's story Ninotchka, which in turn was adapted into a 1939 film starring Greta Garbo.
 The musical premiered on Broadway in 1955, and during its run, producer Arthur Freed decided to acquire the screen rights, making it his first independent film project.
 He stipulated with MGM's parent company Loews Incorporation a 25 percent ownership stake with the films he produced with MGM's financing.
 Since MGM held the right of first refusal as it had owned the 1939 film, Freed purchased the rights for $300,000.

 To write the screenplay, Freed hired Leonard Spigelgass.
 As the script was being written, Freed selected Rouben Mamoulian to direct Silk Stockings, having previously worked with him on Summer Holiday (1948).
-This was Mamoulian's first film in almost a decade, whereby he returned to Broadway to restage a revival of Rodgers and Hammerstein's Oklahoma!
+This was Mamoulian's first film in almost a decade, during which he had returned to Broadway to restage a revival of Rodgers and Hammerstein's Oklahoma!
 (1943), and produced two other musicals and a play.
 Mamoulian was displeased with Spigelgass's first draft and added outlines of the scenes he had wanted.
 After a few more drafts, Spigelgass was taken off the project, and Harry Kurnitz was hired to revise the script.
 Kurnitz's drafts were also unsatisfactory, and Freed later hired Leonard Gershe to complete the script one month before filming.